gianlucabertani/Objective-Zip/README.md

 Compatibility
 -------------

-Version 0.8.3 has been tested with iOS from 5.1 to 6.1, but should be compatible with earlier versions too.
+Version 1.0.0 has been tested with iOS up to 8.4.1 and OS X up to 10.10.5, but should be compatible with earlier versions too, down to iOS 5.1 and OS X 10.7.
 Le me know of any issues that should arise.